-Gender Discrimination, Harassment, and Retaliation, and Title IX Policy
+Gender Discrimination, Harassment, Retaliation, and Title IX Policy

-NUNM works to prevent such occurrences, and to remediate discrimination, harassment and retaliation that occurs.
+NUNM works to prevent such occurrences and to remediate discrimination, harassment, and retaliation that occur.

-All persons who are employed by, or enrolled at NUNM, should be able to work in an environment free from all prohibited forms of harassment and discrimination including (but not necessarily limited to) harassment or discrimination based on sex or gender, race, color, religion, national origin, age, disability, sexual orientation, gender identity and expression, veteran or military status, or any other category protected under federal, state, or local law.
-NUNM is committed to the prohibition of discrimination in the workplace, as covered under Title VII of the Civil Rights Act of 1964.
-No NUNM student, faculty, staff, administrator, or board member is exempt from this policy.
-NUNM also prohibits behavior that violates this policy by visitors, business invitees, vendors, community partners, and all other individuals who impact NUNM’s educational programs and activities; NUNM will address policy violations by those individuals to the extent reasonably possible given NUNM’s control over them.
+All persons employed by or enrolled at NUNM should be able to work in an environment free from all prohibited forms of harassment and discrimination, including (but not necessarily limited to) harassment or discrimination based on sex or gender, race, color, religion, national origin, age, disability, sexual orientation, gender identity and expression, pregnancy status, veteran or military status, or any other category protected under federal, state, or local law.
+NUNM’s policy is aligned with both federal and Oregon state laws regarding gender discrimination and harassment.

-In addition, NUNM prohibits sex or gender discrimination and harassment as delineated in Title IX of the Education Amendments Act of 1972 and its implementing regulations.
-Title IX states that “no person in the United States shall on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
+NUNM prohibits sex or gender discrimination and harassment as defined in both Title IX and the updated 2024 Oregon regulations.
+Title IX states that “no person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
+This policy reflects both the federal regulations and Oregon’s heightened focus on protecting against discrimination based on gender identity and expression.

 13.1 Definitions

-Discrimination is excluding from participation, denying benefits to, or otherwise subjecting a person or a group of people to negative differential treatment based on the person’s protected class.
-For the purposes of this policy, a “protected class” includes gender, race, color, religion, national origin, age, disability, sexual orientation, gender identity or expression, veteran or military status, pregnancy status, or any other status protected under federal, state, or local law).
+Discrimination is the exclusion from participation, the denial of benefits, or the subjection of a person to negative differential treatment based on their protected class.
+A “protected class” includes gender, gender identity or expression, race, color, religion, national origin, age, disability, sexual orientation, veteran or military status, pregnancy status, and any other status protected under federal, state, or local law.

 Harassment is unwelcome conduct based on a person’s protected class.
-Harassment can include verbal, nonverbal or physical conduct that is sufficiently severe or pervasive that it has the effect, intended or unintended, of unreasonably interfering with an individual’s work or academic performance or it has created an intimidating, hostile or offensive environment and would have such an effect on a reasonable person.
+Harassment can include verbal, nonverbal, or physical conduct that is sufficiently severe or pervasive that it unreasonably interferes with an individual’s work or academic performance or creates an intimidating, hostile, or offensive environment.
+Under 2024 regulations, Oregon law now emphasizes the protection of individuals based on gender identity and sexual orientation.

-Title IX Sexual Harassment is conduct on the basis of sex that includes one or more of the following:
+Under Title IX Sexual Harassment, conduct on the basis of sex includes:

-To qualify as Title IX Sexual Harassment, the behavior must also meet other requirements, including occurring in the United States, in an NUNM educational program or activity or in at a property owned or controlled by a recognized NUNM student organization, and other requirements as described in the Department of Education’s regulations interpreting Title IX.
+For a behavior to qualify as Title IX Sexual Harassment, it must occur in the U.S., within an NUNM educational program or activity, or on property owned by a recognized student organization, in line with the Department of Education’s guidelines.

 13.2 Discrimination, Harassment, Sexual Harassment, and Retaliation Prohibited

-NUNM strictly prohibits Discrimination, Harassment, Sexual Harassment, and Retaliation in all its forms.
-NUNM is committed to responding promptly to concerns about these behaviors, to investigating appropriately, and to taking steps to end these behaviors and prevent their recurrence.
+NUNM strictly prohibits Discrimination, Harassment, Sexual Harassment (including gender identity-based discrimination and harassment), and Retaliation.
+Under the new 2024 guidelines, the Oregon state regulations further emphasize protections for individuals against discrimination on the basis of gender identity, gender expression, and sexual orientation.
+NUNM is committed to responding promptly to concerns about these behaviors, investigating appropriately, and taking steps to end these behaviors and prevent their recurrence.

 13.3 Reporting and Resources